Deputy PM Clegg warns UK risks sliding to EU exit

 "No one should doubt David Cameron's determination, my determination to deliver a deal that is good for the taxpayer and that puts an end to outrageous increases in European spending," Osborne said.

-Osborne talked past a question on whether the Conservative Party was out of control over Europe but said Wednesday's defeat in parliament meant the government had to listen to lawmakers.
+Osborne talked past a question on whether the Conservative Party was out of control over Europe but said Wednesday's defeat in parliament meant the government had to listen to MPs.

-"We will only put a deal to the House of Commons that we think the House of Commons will accept," he said.
+"We will only put a deal to the Commons that we think the Commons will accept," he said.